 - You believe in the importance of physical experiences to create emotional well-being.

-How to Become a Somatic Coach
+How to Become a Somatic Coach: 5 Steps

 While training is a great first step, there are a few other things to keep in mind when launching a successful coaching business.
 We recommend reading our 7-step guide to starting a life coaching business to get up to speed.